 Roasting your own coffee at home is surprisingly simple.
-Though you can buy expensive coffee roasting appliance, all you really need is a burner and a cast iron pan.
+Though you can buy an expensive coffee roasting appliance, all you really need is a burner and a cast iron pan.
 There are plenty of reasons to roast your own beans.

 Why Roast Coffee at Home?